gotchoices/MyCHIPs/doc/learn-message.md

 - route
 - lift

-Every message in the following cases will have a property called "target" containing the name of the applicable subsystem.
+Most messages in the following cases will have a property called "target" containing the name of the applicable subsystem.
+The primary exception is in communication from the agent process to the database since the subsystem is already inherently known by the database procedure being called.

 ### Agent Server with Database
-When the model state changes in the database, it may detect certain events that require action from the agent server.
-These events are managed by generating an asynchronous notification using the tag:
+When the model state changes in the database, it may detect certain events that require action from the user or the agent server.
+Events meant for an agent server are managed by generating an asynchronous notification using the tag:
 ```
   mychips_agent_AGENT_PUBLIC_KEY
 ```